Astros vs. Tigers Player Props Betting Odds

-You can see player prop bet odds for Kyle Tucker, Spencer Torkelson and others on the Houston Astros and Detroit Tigers heading into their matchup at 6:40 PM ET on Friday at Comerica Park.
+Those looking to place a player prop wager can find odds for Kyle Tucker, Spencer Torkelson and others in the Houston Astros-Detroit Tigers matchup at Comerica Park on Saturday at 6:10 PM ET.

 Bet on this matchup or its props with BetMGM!